Doctor of Psychology (PsyD) in Leadership Psychology

 A PsyD Degree in Leadership Psychology provides students with

-- a systematic grounding in the underpinning psychological principles of leadership and leadership psychology theory,
+- foundation in principles of leadership and leadership psychology theory,

-- knowledge and skills necessary to perform as organizational leaders, and
+- knowledge to perform as organizational leaders, and

-- methodological skills sufficient to both inquire into the nature of and contribute to the general knowledge about organizational leadership.
+- skills sufficient to both inquire into the nature of and contribute to the field of organizational leadership.

 Year One: You are introduced to the theory and practice of leadership and leadership psychology.

 Year Two: Focuses on research methodology training.
 Experts in the fields of leadership research and qualitative and quantitative methodology will demystify these topics and provide a solid grounding in leadership and leadership psychology research.